Fwee-Robuks/JokeRepository/README.txt

 READ THIS BEFORE DOWNLOADING IT!

-You can get stopped by clyde (discord bot built into discord) and also might get you banned
+You can get stopped by clyde (discord bot built into discord)

+There is a chance of Getting BANNED!

 If your pc is dogshit and you run a discord modification with it (beautiful discord, better discord or powercord) your going to have to